Asymptotic distribution of the Markowitz portfolio: The augmented second moment

 The sample statistic \ssrsqopt is, up to scaling involving \ssiz, just Hotelling's \Tstat statistic. \cite{anderson2003introduction} One can perform inference on \psnrsqopt via this statistic, at least under Gaussian returns, where the distribution of \Tstat takes a (noncentral) \Fstat{}-distribution.
 Note, however, that \psnropt is the maximal population \txtSR of \emph{any} portfolio, so it is an upper bound of the \txtSR of the sample portfolio \sportwoptR.
 It is of little comfort to have an estimate of \psnropt when the sample portfolio may have a small, or even negative, \txtSR.

 Because \psnropt is an upper bound on the \txtSR of a portfolio, it seems odd to claim that the \txtSR of the sample portfolio might be asymptotically normal with mean \psnropt.
 In fact, the delta method will fail because the gradient of \psnropt with respect to the portfolio is zero at \pportwoptR.
 One solution to this puzzle is to estimate the `\txtSNR,' incorporating a strictly positive \rfr.
 In this case a portfolio may achieve a higher value than $\psnropt - \fracc{\rfr}{\Rbuj}$, which is achieved by \pportwoptR, by violating the risk budget.
-This leads to the following corollary.
+To push this argument forward, we construct a quadratic approximation to the \txtSNR function.